Loading [MathJax]/jax/output/CommonHTML/jax.js

 • There were some typos in the derivation of the wave equation in Chap.
 10. It should instead look like this:

 • Chap.
-12 and the Definition 12.8 of the even extension on p.56 should read $x\in[0, L]$ instead of $x\in[0, \pi]$
+12 and the Definition 12.8 of the even extension on p.56 should read x[0,L] instead of x[0,π]

-• Example 15.4 should read $0 < x < \pi$ instead of $0 < x < 2$.
+• Example 15.4 should read 0<x<π instead of 0<x<2.
 (Courtesy DH)

-• Eqn (16.7) should have $\lambda^2$ instead of $\lambda$ on the equation for $G$.
-(Courtesy DH)
+• Eqn (16.7) should have λ2 instead of λ on the equation for G. (Courtesy DH)

-• Theorem 18.3 should read the initial conditions of $u(x, 0) = f(x)$ and $u_t(x, 0) = g(x)$.
+• Theorem 18.3 should read the initial conditions of u(x,0)=f(x) and ut(x,0)=g(x).
 (Courtesy RA)

 Problem sets